 The wisteria are lit up in a normal year.
-This year, 2021, they only lit up the wisteria for one night, which has already passed.
-It was Tuesday April 20th.
+In 2021 and 2022 they only lit up the wisteria one night, due to the pandemic.

 Hydrangea and Pagoda

 If you are looking for somewhere to get a photo of hydrangea backdropped by a pagoda, look no further!
+And not just any old pagoda, Japan’s tallest pagoda nonetheless!
 Aobaen has a hydrangea garden on the west side of the cemetery grounds.
 It is not particularly large, but the hydrangea are stunning.
 Furthermore, if you angle it right, you can get a photo of the hydrangea with the pagoda in the distance.
-Moreover, you can also get a photo of the pagoda with hydrangea beside it as there are more hydrangea bushes at the around the pagoda.
+Moreover, you can also get a photo of the pagoda with hydrangea beside it as there are more hydrangea bushes at the base of the pagoda.
 You can find small displays of hydrangea on the east side of the cemetery also.

-Please note, a few of the other wisteria in the cemetery are already past prime peak.
+Please note, at the time of writing this (April 2021) a few of the other wisteria in the cemetery are already past prime peak.
 For example, “the Mother and Child Wisteria” in the center of the cemetery.
 Also, the wisteria in the West car park are drying up.
 The few that hang close to the west side of the pagoda also seem to be past prime.
 There are some other seasonal blooms to enjoy in the cemetery.
 (That sounds so wrong, doesn’t it!).
 In the South west corner of the cemetery there is a beautiful display of azalea with some moss phlox (shibazakura) too.
 There is also azalea in the garden beside the wisteria.
 They are in full bloom right now.

 There are about a dozen statues on the grounds of Aobaen.
 Including some busts.
 I’ve no doubts the busts of are famous people.
 Unfortunately, there is little information online in any language to fill in the blanks.
 The only one I recognized is Doraemon!
 There is a small doraemon in the garden by the wisteria.
 I was particularly intrigued by the statue in front of the wisteria of a woman in just a shirt with her hair tied back.
 As well as the statue of a woman and wolf in front of the torii at the pagoda.
 Research and a post for another day!